TopicGPT: A Prompt-based Topic Modeling Framework: Related Work

 \section{Related Work}

-Automated content analysis is the primary use case for our framework, as this is a dominant application of topic models \cite{hoyle-etal-2022-neural}.
-Inductive content analysis is a popular qualitative research method that involves deriving labels directly from the dataset without relying on preconceived categories or codes \cite{hsieh2005three, kyngas2020inductive, vears2022inductive}.
-In this methodology, which guided \frameworkname's design, practitioners first engage in open coding of individual documents to establish initial labels.
-These initial codes are then carefully examined, reconfigured, and organized into a cohesive coding system.
+We designed \frameworkname\ for the use case of automated content analysis, which is one of the primary applications of topic models \cite{hoyle-etal-2022-neural}.
+In this methodology, practitioners first engage in open coding of individual documents to establish initial labels.
+These initial codes are then carefully examined, reconfigured, and organized into a cohesive coding system \cite{hsieh2005three, kyngas2020inductive, vears2022inductive}.